What happens after I apply?

 What do I do if I change my mind about what to study?

-You can change your course preference at any time before applications close on 4 December.
+You can change your course preference at any time before applications for each intake close.
 After this date, you can only change your preference to another course if there are places still available in that course.

 If you decide you no longer wish to study at all, you can cancel your application, or, if you have already received one, you can decline your offer.